Events & Resources

 The news: Visa will give developers new tools to adapt to the rise of agentic commerce on its platforms, per PYMNTS.

-Why it matters: Visa’s Intelligent Commerce application programming interfaces (APIs) historically were designed to keep bots out to prevent fraud, scraping, and hostile traffic.
+Why it matters: Visa’s Intelligent Commerce application programming interfaces (APIs) were designed to keep bots out to prevent fraud, scraping, and hostile traffic.
 Now, Visa must contend with intentional payment-enabled agents making purchases on behalf of a customer on its network—a reversal of its anti-bot infrastructure.

 The network must convince merchants, issuers, and customers that agentic commerce is safe—and that they should use Visa’s network when they tell their chatbots to buy something.